Top Tips for Ferry Travel in Greece with Kids

 • If you’re not taking a vehicle, pack light.
 You will have to haul your luggage around considerably, stairs included.
 Luggage may be left on the racks found on both sides of the car deck as you board.
 These are stowed here on an at-your-own-risk basis.

 • If you’re taking your vehicle, be prepared to drive on and off the boat quickly to avoid holding up traffic.
-It’s a mad rush so the boat is able to depart on time.
-Also be prepared to leave the rest of the passengers to board the boat separately (they will walk up with the rest of the passengers) while the driver parks the car.
-When parking the car, staff will be on deck to guide you where to park (have your windows down so you can tell them which island you are destined for).
+It’s always a mad boarding rush to ensure the boat departs on time.
+Also be prepared to leave the rest of the passengers to board the boat separately (they board with the rest of the passengers) while the driver parks the car.
+When parking the car, staff will be on deck to guide you on where to park (have your windows down so you can tell them which island you are destined for).
 This is important to be able to exit on the right island!

 Boarding the ferry boat in Greece

 • If you’re bringing your stroller on board a large ferry, be prepared to carry this up and down a flight of stairs or two.
-Some larger ferries will have escalators.
+Some larger ferries may have escalators.

-• When boarding the ferry, have your e-tickets or tickets (you will be given the option to select your preference) ready for boat staff to scan.
+• When boarding the ferry, have your e-tickets or tickets (you will be given the option to select your preference on booking) ready for boat staff to scan.
 It is likely to state that you will need your ID with you, but we have never been asked to show this.

 • Your seats may or may not be automatically assigned (some ferries have free seating).
 If they are automatically assigned, check-in early so the system seats your family together.